fbpx

 Please remember that you must be pre-approved before you purchase and install your toilet.
 Toilets purchased before your approval date may not qualify for a rebate.

-They include the utility service areas of the cities of Coconut Creek, Cooper City, Coral Springs, Deerfield Beach, Fort Lauderdale, Hallandale Beach, Lauderhill, Miramar, Margate, Pembroke Pines, Plantation and Sunrise/Weston, and the town of Davie.
+They include the utility service areas of the cities of Coconut Creek, Cooper City, Coral Springs, Dania Beach, Deerfield Beach, Fort Lauderdale, Hallandale Beach, Lauderhill, Miramar, Margate, Pembroke Pines, Plantation and Sunrise/Weston, and the town of Davie.

 However, there are rebates being offered by other entities that are not participating in this program (Hollywood and Broward County Water and Wastewater Services)